 Installing Clean-In-Place (CIP) Systems: 3 Important Factors to Consider

-Clean-In-Place (CIP) systems in the food industry can reduce the time it takes to sanitize your food-grade stainless steel tanks, positive displacement pumps and other processing equipment.
+Clean-In-Place (CIP) systems in the food industry can reduce the time it takes to sanitize your processing equipment, such as food-grade stainless steel tanks and positive displacement pumps.
 This means less manual labor for you and your staff which gives everyone time back in their day to focus on other important tasks.
 Who doesn’t like the sound of that?
 But, before you get ahead of yourself, you need to determine whether or not your food processing equipment is compatible with your current CIP system design in the first place.

 1. Are Your Stainless Steel Tanks Designed for CIP?

 If your processing system is newer, there’s a good chance your stainless steel tanks are already compatible with a CIP system design.
 These tanks are specially designed to work with the “spray balls” that the CIP system uses to clean and sanitize your equipment from the inside.
 However, even if you’re using an older processing system, there is a possibility that ports can be added to your tanks to allow the spray balls to get inside and do their job.

 2. Are Your Positive Displacement Pumps Designed and Configured for CIP?

 Unfortunately, some positive displacement pumps simply will not work with a CIP system design.
 There are two reasons for this: First, positive displacement pumps usually require extra controls and valves to clean during the Clean-In-Place (CIP) process.
 Second, even if your pumps were designed with CIP in mind, the drainage ports must be configured vertically.